glycerine/spin_paxos/README.md

 ![Paxos in a single slide](paxos_single_slide.png)

-Above: Paxos in a single slide.
+Above: Paxos (single round, aka Synod) in a single slide.

 This repository contains extracted and updated
 Promela models (for running on the Spin model